Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

+As mentioned above, our proof of Theorem~\ref{THM:Gibbs} is based on the Bou\'e-Dupuis varational formula, which was first applied by Barashkov-Gubinelli \cite{BG} to the construction of Gibbs measures.
+In this paper, we follow the approach in \cite{OOTol1, OOT2} and also use the simplified version of the Bou\'e-Dupuis varational formula as in \cite{FT}.

-\begin{remark} \rm The $\al = 1$ case corresponds to the hyperbolic $\Phi^4_3$-model, whose corresponding $\Phi^4_3$-measure was constructed in \cite{GJ, BG} and was one of the early achievements in constructive quantum field theory.
-See also the introductions in \cite{AK, GH18b}.
-The $\Phi^4_3$-measure is also known to be mutually singular with respect to the base Gaussian measure (i.e.~the Gaussian free field). \end{remark}
+We would like to remark that the $\al = 1$ case of Theorem~\ref{THM:Gibbs} corresponds to the hyperbolic $\Phi^4_3$-model, whose corresponding $\Phi^4_3$-measure was constructed in \cite{GJ, BG} and was one of the early achievements in constructive quantum field theory.
+We also refer the readers to the introductions in \cite{AK, GH18b}.
+The $\Phi^4_3$-measure is also known to be mutually singular with respect to the base Gaussian measure (i.e.~the Gaussian free field).

 \begin{remark} \rm It would be of interest to see whether the measure can be constructed in the $\al < 1$ range.
-In fact, it is reasonable to conjecture that the measure construction can be done for all $\al > \frac 34$, since this is the range where one can renormalize the square of $u_0^\o$ defined in \eqref{IV2}.
-Namely, with $\s_N$ as defined in \eqref{sigma1}, a direct computation yields
+In fact, it is reasonable to conjecture that the measure construction can be done for all $\al > \frac 34$, since this is the range where one can renormalize the square of a random variable distributed by the Gaussian measure $\mu_\al$ in \eqref{gauss2}.
+Namely, by letting $u_\al^\o$ be a random variable with $\Law (u_\al^\o) = \mu_\al$ and $\s_N$ be as defined in \eqref{sigmaN}, we can compute that

-\noi which is convergent as $N \to \infty$ if $\al > \frac 34$ and say $s \leq -3$ (see Lemma \ref{LEM:SUM} below).
+\noi which is convergent as $N \to \infty$ if $\al > \frac 34$ and say $s \leq -3$ (see Lemma~\ref{LEM:SUM} below).
 If we are able to renormalize the square, then it is likely that we can deal with higher powers for the measure construction.
 On the other hand, if the renormalization of the square does not work, there might be some triviality or non-construction results. \end{remark}